prateek777/mozio_services/README.md

     are required for this operation.
     """

+Mozio Polygon Service

+""" The Mozio Service Areas API allows you to perform basic create, update, delete and fetch operations.
+    It also allows you to find out exisiting service providers and prices on a particular coordinate.
+    Most of the endpoints are in a predictable REST API format which allows for easy integration.
+    The database in use currently is MongoDB.
+"""

 create_or_get_polygons()
 """ This method allows us to create a service area object or fetch all service area data based
     on whether the request is a POST or a GET.